Skip to main content

 As the MCU expanded, post-credit scenes evolved.
 They began introducing new characters, hinting at darker threats, and offering more layered storytelling.

 In Iron Man 3, Tony confesses his struggles to Bruce Banner, blending levity with emotional depth.
-Thor: The Dark World swings the cosmic door open, as we meet The Collector and hear the words “Infinity Stone” for the first time.
+Thor: The Dark World swings the cosmic door open, as the Aether is delivered to The Collector and the six-stone endgame is teased for the first time — “One down, five to go.”
 Marvel was no longer grounded — the stars were now in reach.

 Winter Soldier takes it further.
 We glimpse two strange beings: Quicksilver and Scarlet Witch, curled up in HYDRA labs — a stark preview of enhanced humans and divided loyalties.